 “The year 1970 was a year with no predominant look.
 Walk a block or so on any big city street, you’de see women wearing Indian block-print bedspread dresses, tight tie-dye T-shirts and hip hugger jeans, afros, boots that hooked up the front, long calico dresses, rose-printed black-challis dirndl skirts, maxi coats, and microminis.” – What We Wore

 The 1960s fashion style was still in effect with rebellious hippies and unconventional mods fighting it out in department stores.
 Short skirts paired with long coats and long skirts paired with short vests.
 The decade couldn’t decide what direction to take or what past decade to emulate.
 The mods were reviving the 20s flapper look with cloche hats and shift dresses.
 The hippies turned back to the Victorian age of handmade modest Live-Off-the-Land peasant clothes.
 Mature women favored ’40s and ’50s classics.
-Seventies fashion was a mish-mash. of a bit of everything.
+Seventies fashion was a mish-mash, a bit of everything for anyone who had an opinion about fashion.

 In the end, comfort and casualness won the 70s fashion battle.
 All looks fought it out over the decade adapting the mod style into a less plastic, simple ease and the hippie look into a tailored chic.
 Both turned to the use of color; brights for the mods and earth tones for the hippies.
 As well as bold patterns.
 Paisley?
 Lots of paisleys!
 The idea that 1970s fashion was an expression of one’s personality replaced the everyone-follow-the-famous trend of the ’50s and ’60s.
 Clothes were made to mix and match with each other as well as across gender guidelines.
 Whether the combinations made any sense was another matter.
 Vogue declared “There are no rules of the fashion game now.
 You’re playing it and you make up the game as you go.”